junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 **Europe, Ice Age (40,000 years ago)**

 Cas is right about their music and poetry.
 The Neanderthals.
-Dean thinks, watching those ancient human-ancestors dancing around the fire in the last cave in the Ice Age.
+Dean thinks, watching those ancient human ancestors dancing around the fire in the last cave in the Ice Age.

 "They are not really human yet," Cas tells him quietly.
 "And they never will.
 They'll never survive the Ice Age, and the skeletons and those mural paintings will be the only traces the modern humans piece together their existence."

 "But you rooted for them?
-You came back 40 thousand years to save them."
-Dean says, voice natural, not anywhere close to accusing.
+You came back 40 thousand years to save them," Dean says, voice neutral, not anywhere close to accusing.
 Just asking.
 Just listening.

 "It's a whole human race.
-I couldn't bare to see them disappear.
+I couldn't bear to see them disappear.
 All those art and thoughts and lives, they'll never appear again anywhere else.
 You people, the Homo Sapien Sapiens never have anything similar."
-Cas watches them with a small tender smile like a mother watching a child, a gardener watching a flower in his garden, and Dean notices it.
+Cas watches them with a small tender smile like a mother watching a child, a gardener watching a flower in his garden.
+Dean notices it, and finds it familiar.

-"Does that mean I'd have four fingers and four toes if we're descendent of them?"
-Dean amuses, can't help wondering aloud.
+"Does that mean I'd have four fingers and four toes if we're descendants of them?"
+Dean tries to ease the mood, can't help wondering aloud.
 "I bet I won't look as good as I am now, innit?"

 Cas glances at him with that small smile still hanging on the tip of his mouth.
 "I think you'll still look as beautiful as you are," he says honestly.